Blugil/dagnello.io/src/pages/posts/post-3.md

 ---
-title: "My Solution to New Years Resolutions"
+title: 'My Solution to New Years Resolutions'
-slug: "/my-solution-to-new-years-resolutions"
+slug: '/my-solution-to-new-years-resolutions'
-date: "2023 Jan 19"
+date: '2023 Jan 19'
 ---

 # My Solution to New Year's Resolutions

 It's so weird; for some reason it seems like every calendar on earth just skipped the year 2022, which is crazy, right...?
 Ahem...
 Anyway, coming a bit late into the new year and including last year, I've started taking a new approach to "new year's resolutions" and how to go about them, and the truth is: goals are hard.
 They're really hard.
 And they're especially hard because if you mess up, it feels like failure.
 I've always been bad at keeping my resolutions going, but I think now I've got a good system going that I'd like to share.